MarimeGui/bfres_reader/README.md

 * Write documentation
 * Get rid of every unimplemented and assert_eq
 * Smart Reader for both Big and Little Endian
+* Fix UV Export and export more attributes